sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to fix launcher closing after clicking on PLAY

 - Check your security programs and make sure nothing is blocking the launcher (Avast is known to cause this issue)

+# How to fix window resizing when joining a game

+- Download [ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/blob/master/ddraw.ini) and place it into your PD2 folder (replace existing file).
+Start the launcher and disable Windowed mode "-W".

 # How to Fix c0000005 Error